pivotal/docs-tap/partials/vscode-extension/_install.hbs.md

-This topic explains how to install VMware Tanzu Developer Tools for Visual Studio Code (VS Code).
+This topic tells you how to install VMware Tanzu Developer Tools for Visual Studio Code (VS Code).

 ## <a id="prereqs"></a> Prerequisites